 • Arrange a costume swap at work or your kids’ school.
 Most people don’t dress up as the same thing every year, but there’s no reason for last year’s costume to go to waste.
 Bringing a bunch of costumes together may also inspire an excellent new costume idea.

+Instead of a plastic costume, opt for a homemade costume.
+It doesn’t have to involve lots of sewing and it doesn’t have to be hard to make.
 The best way to ensure you have eco-friendly Halloween costumes is to make them (try these easy DIY Cosmo and Wanda costumes) or buy used ones at a thrift store or through a swap.